 FastBridge College Pathway Benchmarks and the ACT, SAT, and College Entrance Requirements

-Other relevant factors that are not considered here are finance, guidance/support, and social-emotional factors, which includes personal persistence and goal orientation.
+Other relevant factors that are not considered here are finance, guidance/support, and social-emotional factors, which include personal persistence and goal orientation.

 Over the last few decades, research on college entrance exams have helped define College Readiness Standards.
 Generally, ACT 2,3 and SAT 4 define their standards for readiness based on the likelihood that a student will receive an acceptable grade in their initial college courses (i.e., 50% chance of earning at least a B or 75% chance of a C in credit-bearing college classes in the corresponding subject area 2,3).

 In 2014, almost 2 million students (60% of the US graduating class) took the ACT.
-The percentage of students that met ACT’s college readiness standards were 44% in reading and 43% in math 2,3.
-Similar findings were published for SAT 4 , and these values have been relatively stable in recent years.
+The percentage of students that met ACT’s college readiness standards was 44% in reading and 43% in math 2,3.
+Similar findings were published for SAT 4, and these values have been relatively stable in recent years.

 The standards for college entrance vary by institution, and they often exceed College Pathway Benchmarks.
 An ACT score of 22 (SAT > 1030) corresponds with the 65th percentile of performance, and it is widely used as a minimum standard for college admission; however, most students (75%) enrolled in a competitive state university have at least a 24 on the ACT (SAT > 1110), which approximates the 75th percentile.
 Other data on ACT Explore and ACT Compass also indicate College Pathway Benchmarks range from approximately the 75th percentile in middle school to the 80th percentile in high school.